temtem-npc-map/temtem-npc-map.github.io/README.md

 * [Editable Spreadsheet](https://docs.google.com/spreadsheets/d/1tjUlRZD72A1JmnQWcZm6yOo3EEuqh2xkVtv_SIXWFOg/edit?usp=sharing)

 ## Notice
-Currently, this website only displays Kisiwa.
-Other islands still need to be mapped and set up with their own coordinate systems.
-The idea is to get the functionality working for this island, and then start filling in the others.
-This website is maintained in its entirety by one person, so please have patience.
+This website is maintained in its entirety by one person (who also has a full-time job), so please have patience.
+Although all maps are now created, very few of the NPCs have been mapped.
 Hopefully the rest will be coming soon!

 ## Reading the Map
 ![npc](https://temtem-npc-map.github.io/map/images/icons/npc.png)